rbuchberger/jekyll_picture_tag/readme.md

 **Proof:** The picture element covers more responsive image use cases than any other proposed solution.
 As a result the markup is more verbose.
 This plugin shows that in practice picture can be easy for website authors to use and maintain.

 **Need more convincing?** For an introduction to the picture element and responsive images in general see [Mo’ Pixels Mo’ Problems](http://alistapart.com/article/mo-pixels-mo-problems) and the follow up article [Ughck.
 Images](http://daverupert.com/2013/06/ughck-images/) by [Dave Rupert](https://twitter.com/davatron5000).
+For why we need them, see [Tim Kaldek's](https://twitter.com/tkadlec) article [Why We Need Responsive Images](http://timkadlec.com/2013/06/why-we-need-responsive-images/).

 ## Installation

 Jekyll Picture Tag requires [Jekyll](http://jekyllrb.com) `>=1.0`, [Minimagick](https://github.com/minimagick/minimagick) `>=3.6`, and [Imagemagick](http://www.imagemagick.org/script/index.php).
 Once those are installed, copy picture_tag.rb into your Jekyll _plugins folder.

 Jekyll Picture Tag outputs HTML5, and requires an HTML5 markdown parser.
-If it's not already set, add `markdown: redcarpet` or any other HTML5 markdown parser to your _config.yml.
+If you haven't already, add `markdown: redcarpet` or any other HTML5 markdown parser to your _config.yml.

 ## Usage